Information for Prospective Nursing Research Investigators

 If the investigator plans to present slides during the presentation, these too must accompany the proposal a week before the meeting.

-The NREBPC bases its decision for approval on the study’s:
+The NIEBPC bases its decision for approval on the study’s:

 The Council’s goal is to advance nursing practice at the medical center and disseminate innovative approaches and new knowledge to the nursing professional community.
 Accordingly, it is expected that study applications demonstrate high standards.

-Nursing studies requiring review by the University of Tennessee Graduate School of Medicine Institutional Review Board must include a NREBPC approval letter with IRB application submission.
-This letter is sent to investigators by the NREBPC Chair within one week of approval.
+Nursing studies requiring review by the University of Tennessee Graduate School of Medicine Institutional Review Board must include a NRIBPC approval letter with IRB application submission.
+This letter is sent to investigators by the NIEBPC Chair within one week of approval.

-Finally, after the study is completed, investigators are invited to present their findings to the NREBPC.
+Finally, after the study is completed, investigators are invited to present their findings to the NIEBPC.
 Presentations are generally 8-10 minutes with a brief question and answer session.